 Back-End Web Developer Salary

-Back-end developers primarily work on other technology that powers the website from behind the scenes, such as databases and servers.
-They ensure the architecture of the website is functional and stable.
+Back-end developers primarily work on the technology that powers websites from behind the scenes, such as databases and servers.
+This type of developer ensures the website architecture and elements work as intended.

 Full-Stack Web Developer Salary